MICK EVANS PHOTO LLC

 A FEW DAYS BEFORE THE SHOOT

-Check your light bulbs.
+Check light bulbs.

-Clean all mirrors and windows.
+Clean mirrors and windows.

 Shovel snow from shadowy areas.